LTUC/amman-dotnet-401d2/curriculum/class-26/resources/mvc-setup.md

 # Default MVC Application

-Below are the directions to scaffold out a bare minimum MVC project for class 11.
-Each project you create will be different given the problem domain, but most of them should start with these steps to get started.
+Below are the directions to scaffold out a stock/core MVC project.

 ## Set-Up